OpenSourceKingdom/OSK.Transmissions/README.md

 Along with a core transmitter integration, integrations will need to implement an associated `IMessageEventReceiver`.
 These will be what listen for transmissions that are sent via a transmitter.
 These will be started and stopped either by the provided `IMessageEventReceiverManager` or some other management mechanism to start and stop each receiver.
-Receivers should be disposed of when stopped and the `IMessageEventTransmissionBuilder` is used to create new receivers whenever the manager is started.
+Receivers should be disposed of when stopped and the `IMessageReceiverGroupBuilder` is used to create new receivers whenever the manager is started.
 Implementations of `IMessageEventReceiver` should expect several arguments to be provided by the builder in their constructors: a unique string `receiverId`, a `MessageEventTransmissionDelegate`, and an `IServiceProvider`.
 A base implementation that can help with integrations is provided with `MessageEventReceiverBase`.
 The passed in delegate should be utilized when a transmission is received from a transmitter and allows middlewares to interact with the transmission until a final handler is used to fully process the message for an application.
 Middlewares and handlers can be easily added using the `MessageEventReceiverBuilderExtensions`.
-When using `AddMessageEventTransmitter`, an `IMessageEventTransmissionBuilder` object will be provided via a lambda that will give access to the consumer to set shared transmission channel middleware and grant access to an `IMessageReceiverBuilder` that is used to set the custom handlers and middlewares specific to a receiver.
+When using `AddMessageEventTransmitter`, an `IMessageReceiverGroupBuilder` object will be provided via a lambda that will give access to the consumer to set shared transmission channel middleware and grant access to an `IMessageReceiverBuilder` that is used to set the custom handlers and middlewares specific to a receiver.

 Construction of the transmitter and receiver objects occurs as needed via internal `MessageEventTransmitterDescriptor` and `MessageEventReceiverDescriptor` objects that are created for integration